cabuelow/OceansDash/README.md

     ‘climate’, ‘people’
   - Also need to fix hack with saving country/region to global env….

+- See if can eliminate the ‘region’ dropdown but plot still plot regional average if all countries in a region are selected

 - Get real data and integrate

 - Tune server to improve speed